allront/modelops-sas-tensorflow-workflow-manager-openshift/README.md

 3. The Champion model is subjected to a validation process.
 If it passes, the model is deployed on **RedHat Openshift (OKD)** thanks to **SAS Workflow Manager** using **Google's Tensorflow serving image** in a OKD project previously created by IT Cluster Admin.

-4. IT deploys deploys an application stack to simulate scoring requests and includes a dedicated sidecar container for pushing logs directly to a backend
+4. IT deploys an application stack to simulate scoring requests and includes a dedicated sidecar container for pushing logs directly to a backend
 Logs are store in a **PostgresSQL** database and consumed by performance monitoring service that sends a notification in case model underscores.

 Assuming time goes and model starts underperformed...

-5. **SAS Workflow Manager** triggers automated retraining based on the on-field data.
+5. **SAS Workflow Manager** triggers automated retraining based on the on-field data and sends message to **Microsoft Teams**.

 6. Data Scientist receives the notification and he/she starts a new training process.